kaleigh-west/DS4002_Project2/README.md

 # DS4002_Project2
-## This repository contains the dataset, EDA, Kruskall-Wallis/Chi square tests, and a logistic regression model used to analyze S&P 500 volatility across the three most recent presidential administrations.
+## This repository contains the dataset, EDA, Kruskal-Wallis/Chi-squared tests, and a logistic regression model used to analyze S&P 500 volatility across the three most recent presidential administrations.
 ## Software and Platform
 This project was developed and tested using the following  environment: